Technology Law & Regulation LLM

 All applicants

-As there is extremely high demand for places on this degree programme, the University has established an application process with application rounds which recognises that different geographical areas complete and submit their applications at different times of the year.
+Due to demand for degree places on this programme, the University has an application process with application rounds which recognises that different geographical areas complete and submit their applications at different times of the year.
 This process aims to ensure fairness and equity to applicants from all geographic regions.

-1 October 2023 to 1 November 2023.
 All international applications submitted within these dates will be reviewed with no priority given to any geographic region.
-You will receive our decision on your application by 15 January 2024.
-Please note highly qualified applicants with, or on course for, a UK 1st or equivalent should expect to receive a decision on their application by 21 December 2023.
+You will receive our decision on your application by 22 January 2025.

-2 November 2023 to 15 December 2023.
 All international applications submitted within these dates will be reviewed with no priority given to any geographic region.
-You will receive our decision on your application by 25 March 2024.
-Please note highly qualified applicants with, or on course for, a UK 1st or equivalent should expect to receive a decision on their application by 9 February 2024.
+You will receive our decision on your application by 10 March 2025.

-All international applications submitted by 15 December 2023 will be reviewed and processed normally with no priority given to any geographic region.
-From 16 December 2023, priority will be given to applications from geographic areas which have been unable to submit applications before that point.
+All applications submitted by 16 December 2024 will be reviewed and processed normally with no priority given to any geographic region.
+From 17 December 2024, priority will be given to applications from geographic areas which have been unable to submit applications before that point.

 As we receive a great number of applications, prospective students are only allowed to apply once per year.